Alvin J. Siteman Cancer Center: History and leadership

 In 1999, Alvin J. and Ruth Siteman committed $35 million to the development of the Siteman Cancer Center at Washington University School of Medicine and Barnes-Jewish Hospital.
-The commitment was the largest gift ever received by Barnes-Jewish and Washington University in support of cancer research, patient care and services, education and community outreach.
+The commitment was the largest gift ever received by Barnes-Jewish and Washington University in St. Louis in support of cancer research, patient care and services, education and community outreach.

 Timothy Eberlein has been director of the center since its inception.
 Daniel Link is deputy director.

 In 2001, the NCI designated Siteman as a Cancer Center, which signaled that the institution had demonstrated significant scope and quality in its cancer research programs.
 The designation came with $850,000 per year in federal research grants.
 The NCI named Siteman a Comprehensive Cancer Center in 2005, recognizing its broad-based research, outreach and education activities, and awarded the center a five-year, $21 million support grant.
 The NCI renewed the designation in 2010 and awarded another five-year grant, totaling $23 million.
 The grants fund programs and specialized services that promote multidisciplinary research, as well as shared scientific resources and seed awards that enable investigators to develop and pursue new research opportunities.
 Additional renewals were awarded in 2015 and 2020.
 In 2023, the NCI awarded Siteman a merit extension, funding the cancer center until 2027 without having to undergo a complete review of its programs.

 In 2010, Alvin J. Siteman announced he would donate $1 million annually to an endowment fund at the center to advance cancer prevention, diagnosis and treatment programs that might not receive federal funding.

-Patient care and services

-More than 350 Washington University research scientists and physicians provide inpatient and outpatient care at Siteman.
-The center also offers patient and family support services, including discussion and education groups.

-In 2018, Siteman announced it would build a second proton therapy unit at its S. Lee Kling Proton Therapy Center.
-The first opened in late 2013.